SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Alarms/Working_with_alarms/Advanced_analytics_features/Tutorials/Using_trend_patterns_to_detect_backup_failures.md

    This component will allow users to select a specific trend pattern, which will be used in a query to retrieve the occurrences.

-1. Drag and drop the *table* visualization from the pane on the left to the dashboard, below the Dropdown component.
+1. Drag and drop the *table* visualization from the pane on the left to the dashboard, below the dropdown component.

    ![Table visualizations](~/user-guide/images/Tutorial_patterns_in_dashboards_add_table.png)